skap3214/assistant-bot/README.md

 SUPABASE_KEY =
 SCENEXPLAIN =
 ```
-To run the add song tool, create an IFTTT applet with a webhook.
+To run the add song tool, add to google drive tool create an IFTTT applet with a webhook.
-Instructions to add a spotify song over here:
+Instructions to add an IFTTT webhook over here:
 https://python.langchain.com/en/latest/modules/agents/tools/examples/ifttt.html

-I have not setup UI or any sort of concrete frontend for the application.
-For now you will have to make do with the terminal.
+frontend development in progress

-Navigate to tools/main.py and run that file on your terminal.
+Navigate to main.py in the root dir and run that file on your terminal after your setup is done.

 ## Persistent Memory
 Supbase is used to store the long term memory.
 By defualt in the initiate_agent() method, the long_term_memory param is 'True'.
 This will get the memory from the Supabase DB.